Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Rhombohedral phase

 As in the tetragonal phase of BaTiO$_3$, phonon angular momentum is larger perpendicular to the polarization than parallel.
 However, $\langle l_{\perp}^{\rm rhom} \rangle$ is only about 2 times larger than $\langle l_{\parallel}^{\rm rhom} \rangle$, so the anisotropy is significantly less than the tetragonal phase where the ratio was 6.
 The phonon angular momentum distributions which we show in Fig.~\ref{fig:dist_planes_rh} further illustrate this finding.
 The bottom panel of Fig.~\ref{fig:dist_planes_rh} shows the distribution of phonon angular momentum in the plane spanned by $[1\bar{1}0]$ and $[111]$ directions.

-The top panel of Fig.~\ref{fig:dist_planes_rh} shows the distributions of phonon angular momentum in the plane perpendicular to $\bm P$.
-This plane is spanned by $[1\bar{1}0]$ and $[11\bar{2}]$ crystallographic directions.
+The top panel of Fig.~\ref{fig:dist_planes_rh} shows the distributions of the angular momentum of the phonons in the plane perpendicular to $\bm P$.
+This plane is spanned by crystallographic directions $[1\bar{1}0]$ and $[11\bar{2}]$.
 We find that only 32\% of the total phonon angular momentum is within $\pm 5^{\circ}$ of $[1\bar{1}0]$ and $[11\bar{2}]$, and their respective symmetry-related directions.
 This anisotropy is somewhat smaller than 47\% in-plane anisotropy in the tetragonal phase (see Fig.~\ref{fig:dist_planes_tet}).

-Finally, in parallel to the tetragonal case, we also linearly interpolated from non-polar to polar rhombohedral phase.
+Finally, we again linearly interpolated structures from the nonpolar to the polar rhombohedral phase.
 Once again, we observed phonon angular momentum saturation at $\lambda=0.5$, as in the tetragonal case.
 Furthermore, the ratio of angular momentum perpendicular to parallel to $\bm P$ is consistently around 2.